MSClark/my-sick-fits/notes/springNotes.md

 `@SpringBootApplication` will start component scan in package and any sub packages `@ComponentScan` will search for components and you can specify packages `@ComponentScan("com.test.pack1)` Beans have types of packages such as com.test.pack1

+## Sessions
+Model and request fields are only within the scope of a particular request in order to access fields accross controllers and views we need to use a session
+`@SessionAttributes("name")` will look at the model and if theres an attribute called name itll take that from the model and store it